seL4/docs/projects/sel4-tutorials/debugging-guide.md

     Unsupported platform or architecture for simulation
 ```

-When simulating a seL4 system in Qemu, you should see output that is
+When simulating an seL4 system in Qemu, you should see output that is
 directed to the (emulated) UART device on your terminal:
 ```
 ELF-loader started on CPU: ARM Ltd. ARMv6 Part: 0xb36 r1p3